jmwatte/beet-dates/README.md

 beet-dates
 ==========

-plugin for beets that lets you search for files added between certain dates
+plugin for beets that lets you search for musicfiles added between certain dates